IanMcbull/foodly-doodly/README.md

 # foodly-doodly

 ### About
-Foodly doodly is a food blogging plartform like no other.
+Do you love cooking, and discovering new recipes?
+Then foodly doodly is where it's at.